Almost every season and every space

 How to Choose

-You’ll want to check the tag on your plant to make you’re planting for the correct exposure (e.g. full sun) and allowing enough space for the plant at its mature size.
+You’ll want to check the tag on your plant (or read the details in our online listing) to make sure you’re planting for the correct exposure (e.g. full sun) and allowing enough space for the plant at its mature size.
 Beyond that, your choices are so vast, you may have trouble deciding.

-We put together a list of the Top 10 Easy-care Perennials to get you started, but you’ll want to check the garden center for gorgeous new varieties spring through fall.
+In that case, check our list of the Top 10 Easy-care Perennials to get you started.
+Or hop online to check out the New Arrivals or Perennials online categories for gorgeous new and fan-favorite varieties spring through fall.

 As we mentioned, you can plant perennials any time the soil is workable.